olety/themety/README.md

 ###Features:

 * If in the `git` repository, it shows the current branch and whether its committed at the right-hand side
-* Shows cyan colons instead of the white ones when you're `ssh`'ing somewhere
-* The arrows becomes red when you're root

 ###Preview: